Back to Issue Fifty-Six

 What I expected to be sharp.
 Strangers came with black bags and paperwork.
 She did not want

-To lie down.
+to lie down.
 The day I filled the truck bed with mossed granite.
 Then the noise from the

 ground when I, sweating, hoisted the rock from the bed and let go.
 The scratched bed without